00001H/GameGui/.github/ISSUE_TEMPLATE/feature_request.md

 E.g.

-The code xxx/yyy/zzz.py shoudl be changed.
+The code xxx/yyy/zzz.py should be changed.

 Line 17(`xxx = math.sin(yyy)`) should be changed to `xxx = -math.sin(yyy)`,
 and line 18(`zzz = func(xxx)`) should be changed to `zzz = -abs(func(xxx))` because then it is ok to input a negative number.